khalidNC/django_project_vidjan/README.md

         we tell django what should happen when a genre is deleted.
 For example, if we have a genre called comedy and we have 5 movies in this genre, what should happen if we delete comedy?

         d.
-Let's assume for this tutorial if we delete a genre all the movies associated with this genre will be deleted.
+Let's assume for this project if we delete a genre all the movies associated with this genre will be deleted.
 This thing we called cascading.
 So here we set on_delete to models.CASCADE
 ```python
               # Codes: